ctphoenix/Python-Course-Material/chapter10.md

 test_student_typed("plt.show()",
               pattern=False,
               not_typed_msg="Did you call `plt.show()`?")
 success_msg("Great work!
 It's well worth noting that many movies make zero dollars, which is quite extreme and apparently difficult to predict.
-Let's see is the random forest model fares any better.
-Like the linear regression model, predicting whether a movie will make no money at all seem quite difficult.")
+Let's see if the random forest model fares any better.
+Like the linear regression model, predicting whether a movie will make no money at all seems quite difficult.")
 ```